Hosea Townsend: Career

-He moved to Colorado in 1879 and settled in Silver Cliff in 1881.
-He made and lost a fortune in the mining business.
+Congress

 Townsend was elected as a Republican to the Fifty-first and Fifty-second Congresses (March 4, 1889 – March 3, 1893).
 He was an unsuccessful candidate for renomination in 1892.

+Later career

 He served as delegate to the Republican National Convention in 1892.

 He was a United States judge for the southern district of the Indian Territory from 1897 to 1907.
 He served on the Court of Appeals.
 He was first appointed by President William McKinley and he was re-appointed by President Theodore Roosevelt in 1902 and 1906.
 Oklahoma achieved statehood in 1907 and the Indian Territory court was closed.
 He remained in Ardmore and practiced law.